gosub-com/Zurfur/README.md

 module names act like namespaces and stitch together just as they do in C#.
 From outside the package, they look and act like a C# static class.

-The `module` keyword does not nest, or require curly braces.
+The `mod` keyword does not nest, or require curly braces.
 The module name must be declared at the top of each file, after `use` statements, and before type, function, or field definitions.
 A file may contain other modules, but all of them must be nested inside the top level module:

-    module MyCompany.MyProject               // Top level module
+    mod MyCompany.MyProject               // Top level module
-    module MyCompany.MyProject.Utils         // Ok since it is nested in the top level module MyCompany.MyProject.OtherUtils    // Ok since it is also nested module MyCompany.MyOtherProject          // ILLEGAL since it is not nested
+    mod MyCompany.MyProject.Utils         // Ok since it is nested in the top level mod MyCompany.MyProject.OtherUtils    // Ok since it is also nested mod MyCompany.MyOtherProject          // ILLEGAL since it is not nested

 Package names should be unique across the world, such as a domain name followed by a project (e.g. `com.gosub.zurfur`).
 For now, top level module names must be unique across an entire project.
 If there are any top level module name clashes, the project will fail to build.
 In the future, there may be syntax or project settings to resolve that.

-## Open Questions

-Should NAN`s compare the way IEEE numbers are supposed to?
-Since this is a new language, my preference would be to have them compare so NAN != NAN and they sort so NAN > INF.
-This way we don't have to worry about doing special things for Map or sorted collections.
-OTOH, it could be confusing when porting code from other places.
-OTOOH, I've had plenty of problems with the IEEE comparison behavior as it is.